cdl-saarland/CGO17_ArtifactEvaluation/README.md

 We will assume the following environment variables are initialized according to their description.
-If the provided scripts were used, all configuration values have been written to the *config.py* file located in the scripts directory.
+If the provided scripts were used, all configuration values have been written to the *scripts/config.py*.
 This file is also read by the *runtest.py* script.

 Variable   | Description
 -----------|--------------------------------------------------------------------